 Christmas Fulfillment Center Crunch

-Of course, ecommerce sales aren’t that predictable.
-Your Christmas tree lamps could sit lonely on the shelf at the fulfillment warehouse for months and then get ten orders in one week.
-With the restrictions on storage and long lead times for restocking, Amazon FBA can turn from a godsend to a nightmare overnight.
+Suppose you knew you were going to sell one Christmas tree lamp every week throughout the year and 20 per week in November and December.
+Then you could create a shipping schedule that would keep your Christmas tree lamps fully stocked at the FBA fulfillment center 100% of the time.
+Unfortunately, online sales are rarely steady and predictable.
+Your Christmas tree lamps could sit lonely on the shelf at the fulfillment warehouse for months and then get 100 orders in one week.
+With the restrictions on storage and long lead times for restocking, Amazon FBA can turn your holiday sales into a fulfillment nightmare.

 Fulfillment Center Solutions

 To compete in an ever-growing eCommerce marketplace where customers expect fast delivery times, streamlined and efficient fulfillment operations are essential.

 Many third-party fulfillment services, including Red Stag, integrate seamlessly with the Amazon platform.
 Red Stag Fulfillment can serve as your pick and pack fulfillment center all year round.
 And, during the holiday season, we’ll still provide the same fast, accurate, reliable fulfillment with no storage limitations.
 Plus, when you outsource your fulfillment to Red Stag, it’s easy to expand beyond Amazon.
 We offer full integration with eBay, Magento, 3dcart (now called Shift4Shop), Volusion, PrestaShop, Shopify, WooCommerce, and many other eCommerce platforms and marketplaces.

 What are your fulfillment center pain points this holiday season?
 Give us a shout—we’d like to help.

 More about holiday fulfillment and Amazon FBA: